 - Learn to recognize damaging and untrue thoughts that lead to compulsions

-- Start to reverse problematic habits and create safer, more beneficial ones
+- Start to reverse problematic habits and thought patterns, and replace them with safer, more beneficial ones

-- Practice better life skills for the future
+- Set goals, make plans, and learn better life skills to practice in the future